-- b) Where an extended limitations period is required (the normal limitation period is 6 years after the end of the contract). - For contracts within this value banding, an electronic award notification form (ANF) must be completed and passed to Corporate Procurement (the award notification form is found as an SBC Word template).
+- 5.8.8 For contracts within this value banding, an electronic award notification form (ANF) must be completed and passed to Corporate Procurement (the award notification form is found as an SBC Word template) or a contract record must be completed on the Council's Intend e-tendering system.
 An electronic copy of the acceptance letter and signed contractual documents must also be provided to Corporate Procurement for the Central Contracts Database.
 Contracts, for the purpose of this exercise, will range from a simple letter confirming pricing and using standard Supplier terms and conditions to a large contractual document drafted by Legal.
-Contracts will also cover one off purchases and schedules of rates. - 5.8.9 It is essential that the ANF form is completed and passed to Corporate Procurement within 10 working days of award where the value is over £25,000 as it is a legal obligation of the Public Contracts Regulations 2015 to publish award notices of this value and above on Contracts Finder. - 5.8.10 All interim valuations and final accounts in respect of staged payment contracts must also be submitted for checking by Treasury and Capital in Accountancy and recorded in the Central Contracts Database before they are sent for payment to Exchequer. - 5.8.11 The officer may wish to use a contract progress checklist form to ensure all required steps have been followed.
+Contracts will also cover one off purchases and schedules of rates. - 5.8.9 It is essential that the ANF form is completed and passed to Corporate Procurement within 10 working days of award or that the the project is awarded in Intend and ensure that the details have been published on Contracts Finder where the value is over £25,000 as it is a legal obligation of the Public Contracts Regulations 2015 to publish award notices of this value and above on Contracts Finder. - 5.8.10 All interim valuations and final accounts in respect of staged payment contracts must also be submitted for checking by Treasury and Capital in Accountancy and recorded in the Central Contracts Database before they are sent for payment to Exchequer. - 5.8.11 The officer may wish to use a contract progress checklist form to ensure all required steps have been followed.
 An example checklist can be found on the intranet under staff info/procurement, although SDUs may use their own forms to reflect their special requirements. - 5.8.12 All documentation and records of communications pertaining to the tender must be kept in accordance with Document Retention Schedule which can be found on the intranet under the section marked Freedom of Information. - 5.8.13 The officer must monitor and manage the performance of the Supplier throughout the contract to ensure that requirements are delivered satisfactorily.
 In performing this task the officer must monitor: - a) Work performance - b) Compliance with specification and contract terms and conditions - c) Cost - d) Any Value for Money requirements - e) User satisfaction - f) Risk management